Nex-ii/Twiine/README.md

 ## Version Control for Developers -10/12/2018(Needs revision)

 For future commits:
-  * Any commit that changes the internal logics should be followed by a detailed commit  message that describes in detail what feature are modified, and should start with "CORE:".
+  * Any major commits that changes the code in any significant(up to interpretation) should be begin with "CORE:", any minor changes 	     should not.
-  * Any commit that does not change the internal logics should have a commit message that is brief, and should not start with "CORE".

 Development from now on should follow the below branching protocal:
   * The git repo will now have two branches at all times: master and development.
 They should not be deleted under any conditions.